-Other price risk is the risk that future cash flows associated with portfolio investments will fluctuate.
-Changes in cash flow from investments is generally based on a percentage of the investments' gross revenue, same store sales, gross margin or other similar metric.
+Other price risk is the risk of variability in the fair value or future cashflows of the Trust's portfolio investments.
+Other price risk related to the Trust's preferred unit investments is the risk that future cash flows associated with portfolio investments will fluctuate.
+Changes in cash flow from investments are generally based on a percentage of the investments' gross revenue, same store sales, gross margin or other similar metric.
 Accordingly, to the extent that the financial performance of the investment declines in respect of the relevant performance metric, cash payments to the Trust will decline.
-Portfolio investment agreements allow for the repayment of investments at the option of the portfolio entity, and such repayment could affect future cash flows.
+Other price risk of the Trust's common unit investments is the risk that market conditions and financial performance of the portfolio investments fluctuate, which may result in a change to the fair value of the Trust's investment in the common unit holdings.
+Portfolio investment agreements allow for the repayment of investments at the option of the Partner, and such repayment could affect future cash flows.